Elizabeth Dole: United States Senate career

-Campaigns
+2002 Senate campaign

 In late December 2001, Dole shifted her official residency from the Doles' condominium in the Watergate complex to her mother's home in Salisbury to seek election to the U.S. Senate.
 The seat was made available by the retirement of Republican Jesse Helms.
 Although Dole had not lived regularly in North Carolina since 1959 and had been a resident of the Washington area for most of the time since the mid-1960s, the state and national Republican establishment quickly cleared the field for her.
-She handily won the Republican primary with 80 percent of the vote over a lesser-known candidate, Dr. Ada Fisher.
+She handily won the Republican primary with 80 percent of the vote over a lesser-known candidate, Ada Fisher.
 In the November general election, she defeated her Democratic opponent Erskine Bowles, a former chief of staff to former President Bill Clinton, by an eight-point margin.

 Her election to the Senate marked the first time a spouse of a former Senator was elected to the Senate from a different state from that of her spouse.
 (Although Kansas Senator Nancy Landon Kassebaum married former Tennessee Senator Howard Baker, the marriage occurred after Kassebaum and Baker both had finished their service in the Senate.)
-Dole was criticized by Democrats during her first Senate campaign over the fact that for over 40 years prior to her nomination, she had not lived in North Carolina.
+Dole was criticized by Democrats (including then-North Carolina Senator John Edwards and her challenger, Erskine Bowles) during her first Senate campaign over the fact that for over 40 years prior to her nomination, she had not lived in North Carolina.

 In November 2004, following Republican gains in the United States Senate, Dole narrowly edged out Senator Norm Coleman of Minnesota for the post of chairman of the National Republican Senatorial Committee.
 She is the first woman to become chair of the NRSC.
 During her election cycle as chairperson, her Democratic Party counterpart, Senator Chuck Schumer raised significantly more money, and experienced more success in recruiting candidates.
 In the November election, Dole's party lost six U.S. Senate seats to the Democrats, thus losing control of the U.S. Senate.
 Dole was replaced as NRSC chair by Senator John Ensign of Nevada following the 2006 midterms.